threefoldtecharchive/rivine/doc/api/Wallet.md

 #### /wallet/data [POST]

 Registers data on the blockchain.
-A transaction is created which sends the minimal amount of 1 hasting to the provided address.
+A transaction is created which sends the minimal required amount of coin outputs to the provided address.
 The data provided is added as arbitrary data in the transaction

 ###### Query String Parameters
 ```
-// Address that is receiving the 1 hasting sent in the transaction
+// Address that is receiving the minimal required coin outputs sent in the transaction
 destination     // address

 // The base64 encoded representation of the data